apache/nuttx/arch/z80/src/z80/README.txt

 	RST interrupts.

 z80_rom.asm
-	Some architectures may hae ROM located at address zero.
+	Some architectures may have ROM located at address zero.
 In this case, a special version of the "head" logic must be used.
-This specail "head" file is probably board-specific and, hence, belongs in the board-specific configs/<board-name>/src directory.
+This special "head" file is probably board-specific and, hence, belongs in the board-specific configs/<board-name>/src directory.
 This file may, however, be used as a model for such a board-specific file.